remla2025-team10/operation/docs/deployment.md

 ## 1. Project Overview

-The application follow a microservice architecture and is deployed on a Kubernetes cluster (with Helm), utilizing an Istio service mesh for traffic management and observability.
+The application follows a microservice architecture and is deployed on a Kubernetes cluster (with Helm), utilizing an Istio service mesh for traffic management and observability.
 The following visualization gives a high-level overview of the project's components and their interactions, alongside the general data flow:

 ![Deployment Architecture Diagram](pics/Deployment-Diagram.png)